About us

 203-715-9818 | mariecomuzzo@brandeis.edu | Goldfarb 69-235

-Marie Comuzzo is the Publishing Associate at Brandeis University Press, where they have been working since 2021.
+Marie Comuzzo is the Publishing Associate at Brandeis University Press, where she has been working since 2021.
 Her responsibilities include acquisition in Environmental studies and Music, maintaining the Press website, designing promotional material, ensuring accurate metadata for backlists and forthcoming titles.
 Concurrently, Marie pursues a PhD in Musicology at Brandeis University.
 Her research critically examines anthropocentrism, focusing on nonhuman musicalities, particularly the relationship between humans and whales.

 Editorial Board